lf-lang/rfcs/README.md

 [Lingua Franca RFCs]: #lf-rfcs

-The RFC (request for comments) process is a framework for managing both historical and planned changes within the LF community.
-The record of active RFCs tells the story of our project, our technology and our thought process.
+The RFC (request for comments) process is a framework for managing both historical and planned changes to the Lingua Franca toolchain.
+The record of active RFCs tells the story of our project, our technology, and our thought process.
 We value an honest and open dialog between all contributors and stakeholders within the community.
 The RFC process establishes accountability, helps to identify and navigate disparate goals, and builds confidence in the direction the language